 Everyone should get to experience the joy of live theater.

-That’s a perspective held dearly at the Wild Swan Theater in Ann Arbor, a family-friendly theater currently kicking off its 38th season.
+That’s a perspective held dearly at the Wild Swan Theater in Ann Arbor, a family-friendly theater currently in its 40th season.

 “When we started this theater in 1979 we felt like the theater for kids was really expensive,” says Sandy Ryder, co-artistic director at the Wild Swan Theater who opened the theater with Hilary Cohen.
 “We felt like the audiences weren’t able to see super-great theater for kids that was also affordable.”